 Welcome to Day 28 of the Classroom SOLSC!
 Care to leave a video on Flipgrid about your experience?

 Welcome to Day 27 of the Classroom SOLSC!
 Today we are looking for your feedback on the format we used this year.

 Welcome to Day 26!
 Today’s questions is about thinking of the lessons learned and what you might do differently next year….

-Welcome to Day 28 of the Classroom SOLSC for Students!
+Welcome to Day 25 of the 2018 Classroom SOLSC for Students!
 We are thinking about texts that inspire your students to write today.